Google Cloud Build

 Skaffold supports building remotely with Google Cloud Build.

-Google Cloud Build is a Google Cloud Platform service that executes your builds using Google infrastructure.
-To get started with Google Build, see Cloud Build Quickstart.
+Cloud Build is a Google Cloud Platform service that executes your builds using Google infrastructure.
+To get started with Cloud Build, see Cloud Build Quickstart.

-Skaffold can automatically connect to Cloud Build, and run your builds with it.
-After Cloud Build finishes building your artifacts, they will be saved to the specified remote registry, such as Google Container Registry.
+Skaffold automatically connects to Cloud Build and runs your builds with it.
+After Cloud Build finishes building your artifacts, they are saved to the specified remote registry, such as Google Container Registry.

-Skaffold Google Cloud Build process differs from the gcloud command gcloud builds submit.
-Skaffold will create a list of dependent files and submit a tar file to GCB.
-It will then generate a single step cloudbuild.yaml and will start the building process.
 Skaffold does not honor .gitignore or .gcloudignore exclusions.
-If you need to ignore files use .dockerignore.
+If you need to ignore files, use .dockerignore.
 Any cloudbuild.yaml found will not be used in the build process.

 Configuration